EssentiallyWrong/C-Map/README.md

 This browser based web application to crowd source COVID-19 information in a Google Maps interface.
 It will allow users to view local venues on a map interface and add posts to them for other users to view.

+At this time, our application is mobile-first, and best viewed from a limited browser size perspective.
+Recommended to select an autofill when using the search method to prevent errors.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS